split-banner-image

 Data sharing is making the information collected during a trial available to other researchers after the trial is finished.
 Data is usually made available after the main or final results of the study have been published.
 Sometimes the data from one trial may be put together with data from other trials, helping researchers to see the results of certain treatments more clearly.
 Data sharing can also help researchers think of new ideas for research.

-Access to the data by other researchers will only be allowed if they agree to preserve the confidentiality of the personal and health information as requested in this form.
-Their access will also require approval from the original research team AND approval from a Human Research Ethics Committee (HREC).
+Access to the data by other researchers will only be allowed if they agree to preserve the confidentiality of the personal and health information as requested in the information about the trial.
+Their access will also require approval from the original study researchers AND approval from a Human Research Ethics Committee (HREC).

 • Data Linkage